antusystem/Tracking_main/README.md

 ### Hardware Required

+For this it was used the TTGO T-Call SIM800L that includes an ESP32 and a SIM800L in the same dev board, the temperature-humidity sensor AM2301, and the dev board A9G from Ai Thinker that has GPS and GPRS (though the GPRS was not used with the A9G).

+Remember that SIM800L only suports 2G and GPRS and it might not work in some countries

 To run this example, you need an ESP32 dev board (e.g. ESP32-WROVER Kit) or ESP32 core board (e.g. ESP32-DevKitC).
 For test purpose, you also need a cellular modem module.
 Here we take the [SIM800L](http://www.simcom.com/product/showproduct.php?lang=en&id=277) and [BG96](https://www.quectel.com/product/bg96.htm) as an example.
 You can also try other modules as long as they embedded PPP protocol.